Archive for the ‘Democracy’ Category

 Blow out that hate, brother:

-Once upon a time, there was a group of people that were as intelligent as William F. Buckley, generated wealth, conserved resources, spent wisely, were generally happy, and had a large world view.
-They became powerful and did not want to lose it so they appointed a friendly dummy to rule the kingdom.
-But the dummy wasted money, spent foolishly, had only one view of his kingdom, and was plainly ignorant.
+Once upon a time, there was a group of people that were as intelligent as William F. Buckley.
+They generated wealth, conserved resources, spent wisely, were generally happy, and had a large world view.
+They became powerful and did not want to lose their position so they appointed a friendly dummy to rule the kingdom.
+Over time the dummy wasted money, spent foolishly, had only one view of the kingdom, and was plainly ignorant.
 The once-wise became vain and thought it would appear bad if they chastised their dummy.
-They did not police themselves to cultivate their deepest values, and after many years their group aged and many died off.
-In time, the ruler surrounded himself with people like himself.
-He appointed a fox as town cryer.
-The wily fox knew if he said only good things about the king’s reign he would get big treats.
-Any who disagreed were made fun of or banished.
-Citizens heard only one story.
-And the once-wise liked it that way.
-This created a deep division over time.
-A silent resentful group smart enough to know the difference between a lie and the truth – the knowers, and the less intelligent who couldn’t tell the difference – the believers.
-The once-wise ranks were now filled with braggers, boasters, and simple-minded believers who listened without question.
-A great turnabout occurred.
-The believers, remarkably once-wise, now had reversed their cherished values.
-They no longer generated wealth so they contrived money-making betting schemes, squandered resources, they became mean, intolerant of the world, and were now proudly and heroically stupid.
+They did not police themselves to cultivate their deepest values, and started to reach old age.

 29 days left on the old Bush clock.
 Halloween approaches.
 The all-seeing always-linking Andrew Sullivan spots an Obaman act of goodness as Autumnal days get darker.